Engee documentation

 Dependencies

-To use this parameter, set the Friction model parameter to `Temperature-dependent efficiency'.
+To use this parameter, set for the parameter Friction model meaning Temperature-dependent efficiency.

 J/K | kJ/K